Wildcats finish third at state

-For the seventh time in the past 12 years, the Wildcats played in the state tournament in 2012.
+It was the eighth time in the past 13 years, in which the Wildcats played in the state tournament.

-During the regular season in 2012, Winsted finished second in the Crow River Valley League North Division with a 13-7 record, behind league-leading Waconia, which finished 17-3.
-Overall, the Wildcats finished the season with a 23-15 record.
+During the regular season in 2013, Winsted won the Crow River Valley League North Division championship with a 16-4 record, beating Waconia on the final day of the regular season to claim the title.
+Overall, the Wildcats finished the season with a 24-11 record.

-Winsted swept past Mayer in the CRVL playoffs to advance to the Region 7C tournament, which took place in Young America.
+Winsted earned a bye into the Region 7C tournament, which took place in Glencoe.

-At regions, the Wildcats finished third to punch their ticket to the Class C state tournament in St. Cloud.
+At regions, the Wildcats finished second to punch their ticket to the Class C state tournament in Delano and Maple Lake.

-The Wildcats were led in 2012 by Tony Kley, who was named the CRVL pitcher of the year.
-Over the course of the CRVL season, Kley was 6-2 with a 0.84 ERA and 93 strikeouts in 64 innings pitched.
+The Wildcats were led in 2013 by Kley, who was named the league’s MVP and CRVL pitcher of the year.
+Over the course of the CRVL season, Kley had one of the best pitching seasons ever in the league.
+He went 9-0 with an 0.28 ERA in 65 innings, and had 112 strikeouts.

 Winsted is managed by Aaron Schultz, who has either managed or co-managed since 2006.

-While Winsted has enjoyed a multitude of success this past decade with seven state tournament appearances, they have been unable to win a state championship.
+While Winsted has enjoyed a multitude of success this past decade with eight state tournament appearances, they have been unable to win a state championship.

 That is something a team of the past has done.
 Back in 1948, the Wildcats were state champions, and followed that title season with state appearances in 1949 and 1950.